THE COMPACT

 SHAPING

-In order to be able to comply with the 16 bit criterion Philips
+In order to be able to comply with the 16 bit criterion Philips applied

-applied the technique of four times over sampling and incorporated a noise shaping
+the technique of four times over sampling and incorporated a noise shaping

 filter to its 14 bit converter.
-Noise shaping increases the dynamic range.
-The
+Noise shaping increases the dynamic

-addition of noise shaping resulted in an outcome which was closer to the 16 bit
+range.
+The addition of noise shaping resulted in an outcome which was

-dynamic range of 96 dB (each bit representing 6 dB).
+closer to the 16 bit dynamic range of 96 dB (each bit representing 6

-is noticeable in these first Philips players and especially the high frequencies
+The noise shaping however is noticeable in these first Philips players

-do not have a clean defined signal but appear to sound somewhat diffuse, or, in
+but appear to sound somewhat diffuse, or, in other words, show a noise

-other words, show a noise which is not stemming from the audio signal itself.
+which is not stemming from the audio signal itself.
+Important in this

-it's audible effect.
+effect.
 By reducing the level of noise shaping, the specific filter

 can be less severe.
-But there always remains a difference between a data stream
+But there always remains a difference between a

-with and one without noise shaping.
+data stream with and one without noise shaping.

 LOW